HariSekhon/DevOps-Python-tools/README.md

 If you update often and want to just quickly git pull + submodule update but skip rebuilding all those dependencies each time then run ```make update-no-recompile``` (will miss new library dependencies - do full ```make update``` if you encounter issues).

+### Testing

+[Continuous Integration](https://travis-ci.org/HariSekhon/pytools) is run on this repo with tests for success and failure scenarios:
+- unit tests for the custom supporting [python](https://github.com/harisekhon/pylib) libraries
+- integration tests of the top level programs using the libraries for things like option parsing
+- [functional tests](https://github.com/HariSekhon/pytools/tree/master/tests) for the top level programs using local test data and [Dockerized containers](https://hub.docker.com/u/harisekhon/)

 ### Contributions ###

 Patches, improvements and even general feedback are welcome in the form of GitHub pull requests and issue tickets.